 “The standard file layout approach (storing application data in multiple library objects), however, offers a slight performance trade-off.
 Each function call represents a relatively expensive I/O operation.
 All other factors aside, if the goal is to achieve the highest I/O performance a better approach would describe the entire application I/O pattern and then execute a single call.
 If the application places all mesh variables into a single I/O library object, as in the experimental file layout approach, then a single I/O library call could be issued to service all application variables instead of N separate calls.
 Experiments confirm that this approach does improve performance.”[2]

+<TBD> CGNS User case: Quincey help

+<TBD> More specific explains for Requirement management section

+For the purpose of test cases (Albert said he has an example)

+Specify if user can help to run the test and send us those before & after results to verify the performance improvements.

 Implementation